 2. Make a gratitude wall.

 I believe in the science of gratitude--it can literally be a life-saving habit.
 But it's easy to forget to be thankful, especially when life is hard or stressful or overwhelming.
-When we moved into our house a few years ago, I wanted to make gratitude a tangible central focus.
+When we moved into our house a few years ago, I wanted to make gratitude a tangible central focus because I was us to be a more grateful family.
 I looked all over Pinterest and found a million ways to do this in a classroom--sticky notes, poster board, notecards--but nothing that looked like something I'd want in the middle of my house.

 I finally decided on some peel and stick chalkboard paper and chalk markers (pretty sure I've developed a chalk allergy somewhere along my teaching career) and I love it!
 The size I used is no longer available on Amazon, but the brand is the same--if you get 2, that would be the size you see on my wall.

-3. Choose a theme for the wall and invite guests to contribute.
+3. Choose a theme for the gratitude wall and invite guests to contribute.